 Explain your PhD in just three minutes

-Take part in this year's Three Minute Thesis (3MT®) to develop valuable communication skills and showcase your research PhD and why it matters.
+Register by Monday 27 March to take part in this year's Three Minute Thesis (3MT®) and develop valuable communication skills

 An 80,000-word PhD would normally take nine hours to present.
 This competition, open to research PhD candidates, challenges you to do it in three minutes using just one slide and no props.